udacity/FCND-Backyard-Flyer/README.md

 ## Drone Simulator

 The next step is to download the simulator build that's appropriate for your operating system.
-Here are the links for [Linux](https://github.com/udacity/FlyingCarND-Sim "Linux"), [Mac](https://github.com/udacity/FlyingCarND-Sim "Mac"), or [Windows](https://github.com/udacity/FlyingCarND-Sim "Windows").
+You can find the build on the [releases page](https://github.com/udacity/FlyingCarND-Sim/releases).

 You can manually fly the drone using the instructions provided in the simulator's readme.